KathpaliaChirag/A3-GEM5-HPC/README.md

 Running it in gem5 lets you measure:
 How much bandwidth your memory system can sustain.
 The difference between compute-bound, latency-bound, and bandwidth-bound workloads.

+## Step 3: Makefile added for easier computation

+- Added Makefile in benchmarks folder.
+- Allows compiling all benchmarks (`compute`, `ptrchase`, `stream`) with a single `make` command.
+- Verified by running `./compute 1000` successfully.